mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter1.md

 Congratulations!
 You just used the Playground to write your first mobile app with Angular.
 Then, you ran the app on your phone.
 That was fast - and you didn't need to install anything on your computer!

-OK, we know you didn't have to do much of anything to write this app, but we promose you'll learn more and build something more advanced during the workshop.
+OK, we know you didn't have to do much of anything to write this app, but we promise you'll learn more and build something more advanced during the workshop.

 <div class="exercise-end"></div>